keithbuhler/keithbuhler.github.io/_posts/2017-10-10-scruton-on-intransitive-prayer.md

 4. What difference does it make?

 ## Two types of prayer
-1. Those which are granted through some inner change in me
-2. Praying for strength in the face of temptation
-3. Penitence and the prayer for forgiveness
+1. First, a prayer for some inner change in me: Praying for strength in the face of temptation; Penitence and the prayer for forgiveness
-4. Prayer that asks for some outer change which I cannot effect by any effort of my own
-5. "Bidding" prayers, and Voltaire’s ironic response
+4. Second, prayer that asks for some outer change which I cannot effect by any effort of my own; "bidding" prayers, and Voltaire’s ironic response

 ## Being on the side of God
 1. Prayers in the OT and the Koran